CSCB07Project/FreshCart/README.md

-# CSCB07 Project/ App Development
+# CSCB07 Project/

-Project for Team FreshCart CSCB07 Fall 2021
+Android App DevelopmentProject for Team FreshCart CSCB07 Fall 2021

 # Installation
 Clone the repository and run it in Android Studio